How to Make Your Elementor Website Accessible

 With screen readers, people with visual impairments must be able to visit your website by putting ALT attributes on all your images (sometimes called ALT tags).
 To do this, go to the WordPress Media Library in the WordPress Dashboard or directly in an Elementor Widget.

 ARIA-labels are another way to make your Elementor-designed page more accessible to visually impaired users.
-The ARIA label adds context to the button by including code that explains what the button does.
+The ARIA label adds context to the various UI components, such as button by including code that explains what the button does.

 You might add the “aria-label|ABC Company’s subscription programs” instruction, for example, to a “Read More” button that directs users to a subscription website.